RBigData/mpi_balance/README.md

 Modify the all-caps parameters in the `hello_balance.pbs` script to match your local requirements.
 The script expects both files to be in a directory named `mpi_balance`.
-Typically, this is submitted at the shell prompt on a login node by
+Typically, this is submitted at the shell prompt on a cluster login node by

 ```{sh}
 $ qsub mpi_balance.pbs